 It seems particularly unnecessary to consult or acquire actual Boston Whaler factory wiring diagrams for wiring of the navigation lamps.
 The circuit is trivial.
 Wire one side of the lamps to the battery negative; wire the other side to a switch which is supplied with battery positive through a fuse.
 Please note that it is extremely important to place the electrical disconnect in the switching circuit in the positive lead.
 Leaving the navigation light fixtures connected to battery positive and breaking the negative lead will create the risk for much additional corrosion of the wiring and fixtures, and it will probably result in failure of the navigation lamps much sooner than otherwise.
 A circuit breaker can be used in place of a simple switch if desired.
 The original switches were typically pull switches with a flared brass knob.
 Similar marine switches are still available from Cole-Hersee.

 In some cases a three position switch can be used, wired so that the white all-round lamp comes on alone in the middle position of the switch ("ANCHOR LIGHT") and both sidelights and all-round light are illuminated in the third position ("RUNNING LIGHTS").
 This is of dubious value as it is unlikely a 13-foot or 16-foot boat would be left at anchor overnight in an area which would require use of anchor lights.
 (The requirement to show proper lights at night when anchored is waived in special anchorage areas, common in most harbors with boats on moorings.)

 The hull construction of a Boston Whaler differs from most all other recreational boats.
 Accordingly, if the hull becomes damaged, special techniques need to be used in making the repairs.
-The recommendations of the factory for repair techniques applicable to a Boston Whaler hull are extremely well illustrated in a separate article in the Reference section.
+The methods of repair to a Unibond hull are described in three articles: